input-output-hk/partner-chains/docs/user-guides/registered.md

 ### 5. Register for the partner chain

-Registration is a three-step process, with the second step executed on the "cold" machine, so there are three wizards.
+Registration is a three-step process, with the second step executed on the 'cold' machine, so there are three wizards.

 #### Register-1 wizard

-The register-1 wizard obtains the registration UTXO
+The register-1 wizard obtains the registration UTXO.

 1. Start the wizard: `./partner-chains-cli register1`
 2. Follow the steps when prompted by the wizard